 S.R.
 37 is reduced two lanes – one in each direction – north of Martinsville between Morgan Street and S.R.
 144 for most of 2021.

 You can find the latest I-69 Finish Line Traffic updates on the project website, I69FinishLine.com and sign up for regular project updates.

 Motorists play an important role in the success of the S.R.
 37 closure in Martinsville.

 Motorists should plan extra travel time and be patient.
 Commuters should consider working from home or adjusting their departure times.
 IU football and basketball fans should plan to arrive or depart to avoid peak traffic times.

-Businesses are encouraged to share closure information with customers and suppliers so they can be prepared.
+Businesses are encouraged to share closure information with customers and suppliers.
 The Project Team has shared a variety of materials with area businesses that can be made available to customers.
-The Project Team has also closely coordinated with the Martinsville Chamber of Commerce so businesses know what traffic changes to expect and can plan accordingly for traffic to and from their businesses.
+The Project Team has also closely coordinated with the Martinsville Chamber of Commerce so businesses can plan accordingly for traffic to and from their businesses.
 Detoured traffic is encouraged to visit local businesses along the alternate routes.